 Pictures don’t accurately capture how cozy and fresh this kitchen feels now – it just glows, thanks to the soft pink walls and touches of brushed gold.
 Here’s a closer look at everything we did:

-The first thing we did was paint the melamine kitchen cabinets with Rust-Oleum’s Cabinet Transformations Kit (in Winter Fog, un-glazed) which adheres SO well – even on melamine – with no sanding required.
+The first thing we did in this budget-friendly kitchen makeover was paint the melamine kitchen cabinets with Rust-Oleum’s Cabinet Transformations Kit (in Winter Fog, un-glazed) which adheres SO well – even on melamine – with no sanding required.
 If you look close, you can still see some flaws where the melamine was bubbling, but it looks so much better than before!
 It’s also a great way for Mom to experiment with a darker cabinet color, something she’s been contemplating for the real reno.

 I took photos in different lighting conditions, and you can see how sometimes it reads more pink and sometimes more golden – it’s such a pretty wall color/cabinetry combo.